MickeyMiao7/Hand_Gesture_Recognition/Deep_Learning_Method/README.md

 ### Platform
 * Ubuntu16.04 or other common Linux version.
 * Caffe Deep Learning Framework.
 To install it, you can refer to its [official website](http://caffe.berkeleyvision.org/).
-Or you can find the source code from [github](https://github.com/BVLC/caffe)
+Or you can find the source code from [github](https://github.com/BVLC/caffe).
+You must download the caffe from its website and build as instructions.
+And then put our files into the folder of caffe.
 * We train the model on GTX-Titan and use CUDA to accelerate computation.
 You can train the without CUDA or CUDNN but actually we strongly recommend you to use them.

 ### Directory